Jan 15, 2020

-Aluminum Wiring And Home Insurance In Ontario
+Is Aluminum Wiring Covered For Home Insurance In Ontario?

 While knob and tube wiring tends to get the most attention when discussing home wiring issues, aluminum wiring comes in a close second.
 It also is considered to be of greater risk than copper wiring.

 Aluminum wiring became popular during the 1960s and 1970s because of the high price of copper.
 However, a number of fires and deaths as a result of aluminum wiring caused builders to abandon it.